-Returned concrete washout material would be allowed to set becoming hardened concrete, which has the same properties as normal concrete and is generally free of contaminants.
 Hardened returned concrete can be handled and stored with little risk of contaminated water runoff.
-Waste materials would be temporarily stockpiled as raw feed and would be processed as required.
+Materials would be temporarily stockpiled as raw feed and would be processed as required.
 The plant would crush the hardened concrete material to make an aggregate product which would be stockpiled until a suitable quantity is available.
 Processing may consist of simple blending, crushing and screening, stabilisation or a combination of all processes, depending on raw feed characteristics and the desired product specification.
 Various product stockpiles would be formed, from which materials would be despatched.